 The Shupu described the styles and rules of the regular and the grass script and discussed the six styles of characters (liushu 六書) and the eight forms (bati 八體) in detail.
-He characterizes these styles and says that the seal script (zhuan 篆) is elegant yet clear (wan er tong 婉而通), the chancery script (li 隸) refined and dense (jing er mi 精而密), the grass script (cao) fluid and smooth (liu er chang 流而暢), and the standard script (zhang) grandiose yet convenient (xian er bian 險而便).
-All these writings styles were, he said, not new, but a perfect calligrapher would see his work as a kind of dedication in order to achieve elegant demeanour, he would warm his heart in order to create an enchanting result, he would agitate his brush so that he would "dry the shaft", and he would attune all words so that he would achieve an elegant ensemble.
+He characterizes these styles and says that the seal script (zhuan 篆書) was elegant but clear (wan er tong 婉而通), the chancery script (li 隸) refined and dense (jing er mi 精而密), the grass script fluid and smooth (liu er chang 流而暢), and the isolating standard script (zhangshu) grandiose yet convenient (xian er bian 險而便).
+All these writings styles were, he said, not new, but a perfect calligrapher would see his work as a kind of dedication in order to achieve elegant demeanor, he would warm his heart in order to create an enchanting result, he would agitate his brush so that he would "dry the shaft", and he would attune all words so that he would achieve an elegant ensemble.

+The text of the Shupu was very refined and elegant, but not easy to understand.
+Zhang Huaiguan 張懷瓘 (early 8th cent.), author of the book Shuduan 書斷, nevertheless criticised Sun Guoting's book as a comprehensive and deep-going treatise on Chinese calligraphy.
 Although the surviving part of Sun Guoting's book is in many parts quite obscure and hard to understand, it became one of the most influential texts on calligraphy in ancient China.
-Furthermore, the text that has survived both in calligraphic shape based on a stone inscription, and in printed form, was used by hundreds of calligraphers as a model to learn the art of calligraphy.
+Furthermore, the text that has survived both in calligraphic shape based on a stone inscription, and in printed form.
+The inscription was used by hundreds of calligraphers as a model to learn the art of calligraphy.
 Accordingly, the Shupu, text and its calligraphic shape, were often admired and commented on.